 A lot of people believe that popularity is the most important factor when it comes to the search results.
 But most people actually believe that relevance to the search term is the ultimate determiner!

 This, of course, is the most useful to a consumer.
 Getting the SEO relevancy right for your website can be pretty tricky.
-This is why so many people choose to work with SEO specialists like Clayton Johnson.
+This is why so many people choose to work with SEO specialists like The Guerrilla Agency.

 The position on the page

 You’ve probably heard about the term “Google ranking” in the realm of SEO.
 This refers to your position in the returned search results.
 The higher up you are, the more likely it is that someone is going to click through to your website.
 In fact, it’s estimated that around half of searchers will end up clicking on the very first link and not click on any of the others at all.

 Searchers know that more recognizable brands are going to be featured high in the search results pages.
 They also connect that position with trustworthiness.
 The further down you are in the search results, the more people will suspect you’re not trustworthy enough to do business with!

 So what exactly is an organic result?
 Well, it’s basically what it sounds like.
 It’s a result that appears in Google as a natural result of your search terms.
 People are much more likely to click on an organic result than they are an advert.
 And though you may think of organic-driven SEO as a form of advertising, there’s a difference between organic results and Google ads.

 When you see a search results page, you may see adverts that run either alongside or above the organic search results.
 These will be clearly labeled as “sponsored” results.
 This is an artificial way for a company to ensure that their website appears prominently in someone’s search.